Last Updated on

 Fakarava is separated by two passes the northern pass the Passe Garuae and the Tumakohua (Tetamanu) southern pass.

 Both passes are considered by Scuba divers to be among the best dive sites in the world.

 In fact so are Fakarava soo big that, so when locals are talking about it will they talk about Fakarava like it´s two different Atolls.
 North and South Fakarava.

-The two parts are not connected by land, and a 1 and half hour boat trip is required to reach the southern part from the northern part.
+The two parts are not connected by land, and a one and half hour boat trip are required to reach the southern part from the northern part.